giga-sec/gigaSec-Tech-Notes/3. Notes/+Home.md

 Problems
 - Currently it takes time to organize information
-- My system isn't suitable for amassing lots of info in a short period of time whislt being understandable.
+- My system isn't suitable for amassing lots of info in a short period of time whislt being understandable. **Update: It's possible now thanks to me typing instead of copy pasting words**
 - Abstract section seems a bit weak.